 2. Use High Chairs or Play Yards When Possible

-- If possible, when your child is in the kitchen, have them in a high chair or play yard that is placed a safe distance from the stove-tops or counter, or any other hot surfaces or hazardous items or areas, when you are cooking or serving food.
+- If possible, when you are cooking or serving food with your child is in the kitchen, have them in a high chair or play yard that is placed a safe distance from the stove-tops or counter, or any other hot surfaces or hazardous items or areas.

 3. Keep Walkers out of the Kitchen (and Bathroom)

 - NEVER allow child walkers in the kitchen or the bathroom.
 There are lots of overhead dangers in the kitchen, such as pot handles, knives set on counter edges, etc. Infants or toddlers in child walkers have a bit more height so are more likely to be able to reach up and grab onto these items, inviting disaster.
 Dangling cords are a danger in the bathroom.
 Use a baby gate, if necessary, to cordon off the kitchen.

 4. Don’t Let Young Children Play with Cooking Pots

 - If you are like me, you played with pots and pans and other kitchen equipment when you were little.
 A couple of pots and a wooden spoon or two and you had some great music!
 Alas, many of the things we did as kids are dangerous (we used to ride down the highway on the tailgate of a pickup truck (yikes).